Case study - Simulation of natural convection

 Thermal transport due to natural convection problems are concerned with temperature-driven flows.
 These types of flows are driven due to the relationship between the temperature and the density of fluid.
 In many fluids, such as air, the density is decreased as the temperature is increased and vice versa.
 Local spatial temperature differences change the local density of the fluid and generate a buoyancy driven force in the flow.
 This buoyancy driven force causes the fluid-motion called natural convection.
-In this article we will study how natural convection can be modelled and used in an engineering application.
+In this article we will study how simulation of natural convection can be used in an engineering application.

 Fluid and thermal transport due to natural convection is critical to take into consideration in many natural phenomenon and engineering applications.
 Natural convection is e.g. a focal effect in all weather systems such as the formation of wind or the formation of tropical cyclones.
 In engineering and industrial applications, natural convection is often used to cool devices without the aid of electrically driven cooling fans.